ClassicDIY/ClassicMQTT/code/Python/client/README.md

 When it comes time to run the program, there are parameters that can be set or passed they are:
 **Parameters:**
 ```
---classic_name <classic>          : The name of your classic (used to subscribe to the coorect subject).
+--classic_name <classic>          : The name of your classic (used to subscribe to the correct subject).
 --mqtt <mosquitto>                : The IP or URL of the MQTT Broker, defaults to mosquitto if unspecified.
 --mqtt_port <1883>                : The port for the MQTT Broker, defaults to 1883 if unspecified.
 --mqtt_root <ClassicMQTT>         : The root for your MQTT topics, defaults to ClassicMQTT if unspecified.
 --mqtt_user <ClassicClient>       : The username to access the MQTT Broker.
---mqtt_pass <ClassicClient123>    : The passowrd to access the MQTT Broker.
+--mqtt_pass <ClassicClient123>    : The password to access the MQTT Broker.
 --file <./client_output_file.txt> : The path and name of the file to write the data.
 ```